Pork Tenderloin in Dukkah Seasoning |

 Coarse salt, for sprinkling

-In a small bowl, combine the evaporated milk and vinegar; stir and set aside to thicken.
+stir and set aside to thicken.
 (Buttermilk may be substituted for this step).
-Preheat oven to 400 degrees.
+Preheat

+with the flour until the mixture resembles coarse crumbs.
 Add in the thickened milk and toss with a fork to combine.
 Once mixture begins to come together, gather the dough into a ball.
 If the dry ingredients are not coming together add up to 2 tablespoons more milk.
 Do not make the mixture too soft.

 While roasting the pork tenderloin (about 25 minutes at 450 degrees), I made a new batch of Aioli.
 This time I didn't have any parsley on hand, so I made it without.
 I am also in the process of packing up the house to move soon, and had packed up my immersion blender.
 Since I made the aioli with that little blender last time, it was the first place I went.
 Alas, it was no longer in its place.
 So, for the first time, I made a mayonnaise by hand with a whisk.
 It went far faster than I had expected and was quite simple.
 Likely it was because the recipe is very small, but the results were as silky smooth and beautifully yellow as last time, minus the parsley.
 Once the biscuits were done, we sat down to eat, and that combination of the pork with the Dukkah seasonings, the Parmesan Rosemary Biscuits and Aioli was just like heaven.